itrimble/Mock-Interview/README.md

 If you had to push out DLP, how would you start and why ?
 Good answer: Start with the data requirements.
 Find out what data you have.
 Perform Interviews.
 Are you beholden to any standards ?
 PCI, PHI, HIPAA, GDPR.
 Then you can do network discovery to find out where the data resides.

+Behavior
+What does your existing background help you in a Cybersecurity Position ?

+**Transferrable Skills**
+Risk Management

+Fraud

+Merchant Disputes

+Customer Service Skills

+Inventory

 **DFIR Role Questions**:
 *   What tools would you use to look for persistence mechanisms?
 Autoruns, Task Scheduler, Registry, Boot sectors, Rootkit’s activity, Windows Registry, Chron Jobs (Tasks) Process Explorer, Process Hacker,